Vatican Ptolemy

 Florence (Italy) — 15th century

-Almost 1,500 years after Ptolemy: a masterful cartographic manuscript for Pope Paul III by the Vatican astronomer Nicolaus Germanus
+Created almost 1,500 years after Ptolemy: a revised new edition of the ancient standard work in a brilliant cartographic manuscript by the Vatican astronomer Nicolaus Germanus for Pope Paul III.

 1. In the late 15th century, geographer and astrologer Nicolaus Germanus (ca. 1420 – ca. 1490) was employed at the Vatican